Benyamin-Askari/Clustering/README.md

 # Time Series Clustering Analysis

-This project implements clustering analysis on time series data from wearable sensors, using techniques like K-means and DBSCAN after dimensionality reduction with PCA.
+This project was originally for the Data Science module to test wether clustering analysis is feasible for time series data from wearable sensors, using techniques like K-means and DBSCAN after dimensionality reduction with PCA.

 ## Features